Classifying spaces of finite groups of tame representation type: An exponential finite group example

-\begin{remark} A similar but more complicated analysis holds in larger rank.
-Let $G=(\bZ/p)^r\rtimes\bZ/2$ with the involution inverting every element of order $p$, and let $H$ be the normal subgroup of index two.
-The group algebra $\kG$ has $r$ internal gradings, one for each factor of $H$.
-The cohomology ring $H^*BG$ is equal to the invariants of the involution on $H^*BH$.
+with $g_i$ commuting elements of order $p$ and the involution $\sigma$ inverting each $g_i$, $\sigma g_j=g_j^{-1}\sigma$.
+Let $H$ be the normal subgroup of index two.
+The group algebra $\kG$ is $\bZ^r$-graded, with $s$ in degree zero and $\sum_{i=1}^{p-1}g_j^i/i$ in degree one in the $j$th coordinate and zero in the other coordinates.
+The cohomology ring $H^*BG$ is equal to the invariants of the involution on $H^*BH$, and Molien's theorem gives us the Poincar\'e series

 This is again a Koszul algebra, with Koszul dual $\Ext^{*,*}_{H^*BG}(\kk,\kk)$.
 There is no room for non-zero differentials in the Eilenberg--Moore spectral sequence, and no ungrading problems, so we have $H_*\Omega BG\phat=\Ext^{*,*}_{H^*BG}(\kk,\kk)$.
-This again has exponential growth, but the task of writing down the Poincar\'e series is more complicated. \end{remark}
+This again has exponential growth, with Poincar\'e series

+via formula~\eqref{eq:pR!st-1}.
+The denominator is an even function of $(-st)^{-\halfs}$, so this is a rational function of $s^{-1}$ and $t$.
+Again we can set $s=1$ if we wish to ignore the Koszul grading, but we have to do this after applying~\eqref{eq:pR!st-1} to obtain the formula above. \end{remark}